valtrix/valtrix.github.io/general/_posts/2019-10-25-using-sting-release-package.markdown

 title:  "Valtrix Blog"
 blogtitle: "Using STING Release Packages for Verifying RISC-V Implementations"
 date:   2019-10-25 12:00:00
+description: "Using STING Release Packages for Seamless and Effortless Design Verification of RISC-V implementations"
 author: Shubhodeep Roy Choudhury
 ---

 This blog provides an overview of [STING's][sting_link] release mode of operation.
 STING design verification tool is released to the end user in form of a self extracting script.
 The script can be used to install the release package in user's environment.
-Once the package is installed, the user needs to set few environment variables before the STING executable can be built.
+Once the package is installed, the user needs to set few environment variables before the STING executable<!--more--> can be built.
 The video given below demonstrates all the steps involved in generating STING tests using the release package for a 32-bit machine mode-only RISC-V implementation modeled using [Imperas's][imperas_link] riscvOVPsim simulator.

 <br/>
 <asciinema-player src="/assets/asciinema/running-sting-on-riscvovpsim.cast" speed="2"></asciinema-player>